Hardwarehouse: History

+A number of former Bunnings stores that were converted Hardwarehouse stores were converted into retail bulk goods stores, or repurposed for other uses.
+A few other stores were demolished and rebuilt for larger Bunnings Warehouse stores or relocated to other abandoned hardware stores like Masters.

+Operations

 There were a total of 62 Hardwarehouse stores that operated across Australia and New Zealand.
-In Australia, there was two stores in the Australian Capital Territory, 29 stores in New South Wales (NSW), 14 in Queensland, two in Tasmania, eight in Victoria and five in Western Australia.
+In Australia, there was two stores in the Australian Capital Territory, 29 in New South Wales, 14 in Queensland, two in Tasmania, eight in Victoria and five in Western Australia.

 In New Zealand, Hardwarehouse operated primarily in Auckland, with three stores across the region.